 Psychiatric Advance Directives

-Do you want more say in your mental health treatment?
-Would you or your loved one like to be better prepared for a mental health crisis in the future?
-NAMI North Carolina supports the efforts to increase public awareness of Psychiatric Advance Directives (PADs), and is a leader in encouraging the development of PADs as a tool of self-advocacy and effective crisis planning.
+Having a say in your mental health treatment is an important part of recovery.
+Unfortunately, far too many individuals have not taken the necessary steps to provide guidance and directives on the treatment they would like to receive when experiencing a mental health crisis or are incapable of making sound decisions about their mental health treatment and care.
+NAMI North Carolina is working to increase public awareness of the use and value of Psychiatric Advance Directives (PADs), and is a leader in encouraging the development of PADs as a tool of self-advocacy and effective crisis planning.